JosepMariaVila/XRPwallet/README.md

 It allows to create a Mainnet account (which has to be activated later with XRP).
 Do it offline, it's purely mathematical.

 It allows to create a Testnet or Devent account and funds it with 100 XRP.
+Do it online as it's not real XRP for test nets.

 It allows to send XRP.